 Returnsvector ((N,) ndarray) - The core representation of the object, flattened into a single vector.
 Note that this is always a view back on to the original object, but is not writable.

 Return a bounding box from two corner points as a directed graph.
-The the first point (0) should be nearest the origin.
+In the case of a 2D pointcloud, first point (0) should be nearest the origin.
 In the case of an image, this ordering would appear as: